Relative Entropy Pathwise Policy Optimization: Relative Entropy Pathwise Policy Optimization

-For stable value function learning, diverse data is crucial.
+In addition to multi-step returns, diverse data is crucial.
 To achieve a constant rate of exploration, and prevent the policy from prematurely collapsing to a deterministic function, we leverage the maximum entropy formulation for RL \citep{ziebart2008maximum,levine_reinforcement_2018}.
-The core aim of the maximum entropy framework is to keep the policy sufficiently stochastic by solving a modified policy objective which penalizes the loss of entropy in the policy distribution.
+The core aim of the maximum entropy framework is to keep the policy sufficiently stochastic by solving a modified policy objective which not only maximizes rewards but also penalizes the loss of entropy in the policy distribution.
 The maximum-entropy policy objective \citep{levine_reinforcement_2018} can be defined as

 where $\mathcal{H}[\pi_\theta(x)]$ is the entropy of the policy evaluated at $x$, and $\alpha$ is a hyperparameter which trades off reward maximization and entropy maximization. \algoname combines the maximum entropy objective with TD-$\lambda$ estimates, resulting in the following target estimate